-Beyond Theory – Experience and Attention
+Beyond Theory – Experience, Attention, and Action

-Have you had an unusual experience while being conscious of LH and RH attention modes?
+Have you had an unusual experience while being highly conscious of LH and RH attention modes?
 Mine doesn’t fit into any existing groups, so I thought I’d make a new one for interesting experiences.

 Are you sure you want to leave ?